loopdotcoop/seqin-sy/README.md

 #### The base class for all Seqin synths.

-It’s not usually used directly - it’s a very rudimentary synthesiser.
+It’s not usually used directly - it just generates silent buffers.

 Authors